What is the Right Dog Food for GSP?

 - The caloric value of the products should be well indicated, including the percentage of carbohydrates, fats, and proteins

 - Larger dogs have no less appetite.
 But larger breeds have slower metabolism, they need less calories and fat and require a higher protein content to maintain their shape.
 Dry food for large pets differ in size of granules.
-For large size dogs they are produced about one and a half centimeters in diameter.
+For large size dogs they are produced about one and a half centimetres in diameter.
 The smaller size of the granules will not provide the jaws with full work, which is important for the health of the dog

 - Adult GSPs are fed twice a day, after morning and evening walks.
 Breakfast and dinner do not take more than a quarter of an hour